-“Yeah, somethin’… somethin’ like that…” Chou buried his screwed-up face in the same cushion Katsu had been using all evening to muffle his own laughter.
+“Yeah, something… something like that…” Chou buried his screwed-up face in the same cushion Katsu had been using all evening to muffle his own laughter.

 “Well, he pretty much took one look at Sano and changed his mind.”

-When Chou could speak again he said, “Oh, we live in a fuckin’ insane world.”
-As he was now sitting up, Katsu came to sit next to him and give a more detailed account of what was going on somewhere else in town — including reading out all the messages that had been sent and received thus far.
+When Chou could speak again he said, “Oh, we live in a fucking insane world.”
+His posture having returned to more or less upright, he’d freed up the other half of the sofa; Katsu came to sit next to him and give a more detailed account of what was going on somewhere else in town — including reading out all the messages sent and received thus far.

-Near the end of the tale, there was appended to it Sano’s next comment on the proceedings.
-I guess we’re done now.
+At the end of the tale, Sano’s newly arrived comment on the proceedings could be appended: I guess we’re done now.

 Did you ever beat him?
 Katsu wondered.

 I would have if he wasn’t so distracting, Sano answered, to the great amusement of his friends.

 “‘Distracting,'” Chou chortled.
 “God, of all the fucking weirdness I never expected…”

 Katsu shook his head.
 “This is so typical of Sano.”